12458/MathGen/README.md

 # MathGen
-To install prerequisites `pip install binpacking`
+To install prerequisites `pip install binpacking`\
+All the development will be happening on the dev branch